tuenti/secrets-manager/README.md

 *secrets-manager* tries to solve this, by reading secrets from Vault and comparing them to Kubernetes secrets, creating and updating them as you do it in Vault.

-# How it works

-*secrets-manager* gets initialized with a Vault token and a Kubernetes configmap.
-While it's running it will be checking in the background:

-- If Vault token is close to expire and if that's the case, renewing it.
-- The Kubernetes configmap data, reloading the mounted config file in case there is any change.

 # How does it compare to other tools?

 - [cert-manager](https://github.com/jetstack/cert-manager). *cert-manager* solves a different issue, automation around issuing and renewing certificates.
 It integrates with Let's Encrypt and Vault (using the pki backend) being those the certificates issuer.
 While this is really powerful and really a tool which is fully compatible with *secrets-manager*, it does not really sync a secret from a secret backend. *secrets-manager* is a more generic tool where you can sync certificates or any kind of secret from the source of truth of your secrets to Kubernetes secrets.